 Site Y is located on the northeast corner of property that Bertie County acquired for a proposed recreational project called Tall Glass of Water.

 English explorers were sent in 1584 by Raleigh to the coasts of North Carolina and Virginia to find a suitable place to establish a settlement.
-At the time, it is known that they had explored the Chowan River area, adding to the likelihood that the later 1587 colonists were aware of the area.
+They explored the Chowan River area at the time, adding to the likelihood that the later, 1587 colonists were aware of the area.

 The fate of the Roanoke colony’s more than 100 men, women and children, last seen in August 1587 when Gov. John White left for England to get supplies, remains one of the most abiding mysteries of Early Colonial American history.
 Although some evidence of English activity and interaction with natives has been found at Fort Raleigh National Historic Site and Buxton sites, it is so far inconclusive.